NVIDIA/cloud-native-stack/playbooks/readme.md

 ### Installing the Ubuntu Operating System
 These instructions require Ubuntu server please reference the [Ubuntu Server Installation Guide](https://ubuntu.com/tutorials/tutorial-install-ubuntu-server#1-overview).

+### Installing JetPack for Jetson

+JetPack (the Jetson SDK) is an on-demand all-in-one package that bundles developer software for the NVIDIA® Jetson platform.
+There are two ways to install the JetPack

+1. Use the SDK Manager installer to flash your Jetson Developer Kit with the latest OS image, install developer tools for both host PC and Developer Kit, and install the libraries and APIs, samples, and documentation needed to jump-start your development environment.

+Follow the [instructions](https://docs.nvidia.com/sdk-manager/install-with-sdkm-jetson/index.html) on how to install JetPack 5.0There are two ways to install the JetPack

+Download the SDK Manager from [here](https://developer.nvidia.com/nvidia-sdk-manager)

+2. Use the SD Card Image method to download the JetPack and load the OS image to external drive.
+For more information, please refer [flash using SD Card method](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit#prepare)

 ## Using the Ansible playbooks
 This section describes how to use the ansible playbooks.